chrisguitarguy/WP-Robots-Txt/readme.md

 WP Robots Txt
 =============

-This is a *single serving* plugin that adds a field on the Privacy Settings WordPress admin page which allows you to edit your `robots.txt` file contents.
+This is a *single serving* plugin that adds a field on the Reading Settings WordPress admin page which allows you to edit your `robots.txt` file contents.

 ![WP Robots Txt](https://github.com/chrisguitarguy/WP-Robots-Txt/raw/master/screenshot-1.png)